NoA1-lang/NoA1-lang/README.md

 - 👋 Hi, I’m @NoA1-lang
 - 👀 I’m interested in swe
 - 🌱 I’m currently learning C# and Python
-- 💞️ I’m looking to collaborate on anything and everything
+- 💞️ I’m looking to collaborate on small projects
 - 📫 How to reach me

 <!---